 Reducing Food Waste

-When you discard your food waste in your regular trash, you’re missing out on many opportunities.
+When you discard food scraps in your regular trash, you’re missing out on many opportunities.
 A far better alternative would be to start a compost pile in your backyard.

 Two Fertilizer Sources